 - Flexible Payment Design.
 Structured settlement annuities are extremely flexible in design.
 Future periodic payments can be tailored to match clients’ wide variety of needs.
-If your client can no longer work in the same capacity, payments can be designed to replace lost income or supplement monthly income.
-If your client now requires life-long attendant care, then structured settlement payments can cover that cost.
+If your client can no longer work in the same capacity, payments can be designed to replace lost income or supplement income.
+If your client now requires life-long attendant care, then structured settlement payments can be set up to cover that cost.
 Or, if the claimant is a minor, the future payments may begin years into the future, when the claimant reaches the age of majority and can be timed to pay for college or vocational school.

 - Spendthrift Protection.
 Other than the fact that structures from personal, physical injury cases are income tax-free, the most often quoted benefit of structures is spendthrift protection.
 A severely injured claimant needs to know that he or she has an income which will always be there, and a structured settlement provides that assurance.

 Why Work with a Structured Settlement Consultant

-Structured settlement consultants can be a valuable part of your settlement team, and can assist you throughout the settlement process.
-In addition to discussing a structured settlement with the claimant, they will evaluate life care plans, economic reports, attend mediation(s) with you, evaluate proposals from the defense team, and assist with the settlement documents.
+Structured settlement consultants can be a valuable part of your settlement team and can assist you throughout the settlement process.
+In addition to discussing a structured settlement with your client, they will evaluate life care plans, economic reports, attend mediation(s) with you, evaluate proposals from the defense team, and assist with the settlement documents.
 It is very important to get a structured settlement consultant involved early on in your case so they can provide you with their full services.

 If you do not already work with a structured settlement consultant, you can find the consultants in your area, by clicking on the “Find a Member” button.
 Contact a consultant today to see how they can assist you.

 In the Periodic Payment Settlement Act of 1982 (P.L.
 No. 97-473), Congress adopted specific tax rules to encourage the use of structured settlements to resolve physical injury cases.

 Section 104(a)(2) of the Internal Revenue Code clarifies that the full amount of the structured settlement payments is tax-free to the payee.
 By contrast, the investment earnings on a lump sum payment are usually fully taxable.